altitudor/trek-tracker/README.md

 * As an authenticated user with member status, you can add trails and trail details.

 * As an authenticated user with member status, you can post, edit and delete your own trail notes.
+As well as, favorite hikes and check hikes as completed.

 * As an authenticated user with admin authorization, you have the additional authority to delete trails and trail notes of other users.